 La Factoria – Old San Juan

 If there’s one bar you should visit while in San Juan, make it this one.
-Despite what it looks like when you first walk in, this bar is actually FOUR bars!
+Despite what it looks like when you first walk in, this bar is actually FOUR bars in one!
 You walk in the front door and it looks like a regular bar with string lights and an awesome drink menu, but if you walk to the back there’s a doorway that leads to an entirely new bar, and then a door within that bar and then a door within that bar.
 They have salsa dancing on the weekends and it’s just genuinely a cool place (oh and did I mention the great drinks?).

 Must-get: I’m a little biased, but their grapefruit mezcal cocktail was incredible, as was their regular margarita.